austinhillyard/CS260-Startup/README.md

 ![Screenshot of Home page of GameTracker webpage with menu bar.](<Screenshot 2023-09-18 214247.png>)

 # HTML Deliverable
-This deliverable includes the basic HTML structure of the website.
+This deliverable includes the basic HTML structure of the website:
 * **HTML pages** - Three html pages, Login, Tracker, and Import.
 Import is a mostly one time tool.
 Tracker is where most the functionality lies.
 * **Links** - The Login page has links to the other pages for now.
 The buttons also redirect you to the tracker.
 The other two pages have simple links to the other pages.
 * **Headers and Text** Most things are classified by headers with some small text here and there.